Arriving in N'Djamena in time for the Gerewol Wodaabe

 And while for the Wodaabe man, wealth and status depend on the number of heads of livestock he owns, for the Wodaabe woman it is the number of pots and pumpkins they have.
 These pans will always be well visible on their suudu (tent or nomadic house of the Wodaabe)

-The nomads of Africa
+Wodaabe, the nomads of Central Africa

 Over the following hours more families were arriving with their flocks.
 On the backs of donkeys and the zebus: children, women and the elderly, traveled with their belongings.
 On foot, guiding the group, the males.